BobSaidHi/ExtensionSettings/README.md

 # LeechBlockNGSettings
-The seetings I use with Leech Block NG
+The setings I use with Leech Block NG